WairimuMW/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 1-confused_smiley: prints confused smiley
 * 2-hellofile: Displays the content of the /etc/passwd file
 * 3-twofiles: Displays content of two files
+* 4-lastlines: Displays the last 10 lines of /etc/passwd